-- i.
-The EMD shall be in the form of Insurance Surety Bonds, Account Payee Demand draft, Fixed Deposit Receipt, Bankers Cheque or shall be paid by RTGS/NEFT in favour of Financial Adviser & Chief Accounts Officer, New Mangalore Port Authority, Mangalore - 1.
-Name of the Bank: State Bank of India, Panambur, Mangalore 10.
+- 1. Name of the Bank: State Bank of India, Panambur, Mangalore 10.

-Bank A/C No. 10205649448
+- 2. Bank A/C No. 10205649448

-IFSC Code: SBIN0002249
+- 3. IFSC Code: SBIN0002249

-MICR Code: 575002011
+- 4. MICR Code: 575002011.

-- ii.
 The Techno Commercial Bid shall be accompanied by the RTGS/NEFT deposit details towards Earnest Money Deposit of Rs.
-1,54,400/- (Rupees One Lakh FiftyFour Thousand Four Hundred Only) as stipulated in the tender.
+184700/- (Rupees One Lakh EightyFour Thousand Seven Hundred Only) as stipulated in the tender.
 The tender without EMD shall be treated invalid.

-The benefit of Exemption of EMD and tender fee to all Micro and small enterprises (MSE) registered with district industries center (DIC) or Khadhi and village industries commission or Khadhi and Industries board (KVIV) or Coir board or National Small Industries Corporation (NSIC) or Directorate of handicrafts and handlooms or any other body specified by Ministry of MSME, will be considered.
-The bidder shall upload with their offer, the proof of their being MSE. - iii.
-In the event of Bidder withdrawing his Bid before the expiry of tender validity period of 120 days from the last date for online bid submission, the tender shall be cancelled and EMD shall be forfeited. - iv.
-The Earnest Money Deposit of unsuccessful bidder shall be returned without interest as early as possible by RTGS/NEFT on conclusion of contract.
-The Earnest Money Deposit of the successful bidder shall be refunded (without interest) after he has signed the agreement and furnished required performance security. - v.
-The Bid Security of a successful bidder will be forfeited in the following cases: - a) If the bidder withdraws his tender during the period of bid validity. - b) In case of a successful tenderer fails - i) to commence the work, apart forfeiture of other claims - ii) within the specified time limit to sign the Agreement or furnish the required Performance Security.
+- ii.
+The benefit of Exemption of EMD to all Micro and small enterprises (MSE) will allowed.
+Shall upload with their offer, the proof of their being MSE registered with district industries center (DIC) or Khadhi and village industries commission or Khadhi and Industries board (KVIV) or Coir board or National Small Industries Corporation (NSIC) or Directorate of handicrafts and handlooms or Udyam Registration Certificate or any other body specified by Ministry of MSME. - iii.
+The bidders who avail exemption from payment of EMD, shall submit "Bid Security Declaration" in the prescribed form as per Annexure 14, accepting that if they withdraw or modify their bids during period of validity etc., they will be suspended for the time specified in the tender document. - iv.
+In the event of Bidder withdrawing his Bid before the expiry of tender validity period of 90 days from the last date for online bid submission, the tender shall be cancelled and EMD shall be forfeited. - v.
+The Earnest Money Deposit of unsuccessful bidder shall be returned without interest on conclusion of contract.
+The Earnest Money Deposit of the successful bidder shall be refunded (without interest) after he has signed the agreement and furnished required performance security. - vi.
+The Bid Security of a successful bidder will be forfeited in the following cases: - a) If the bidder withdraws his Tender during the period of bid validity. - b) In case of a successful tenderer fails - i) to commence the work, apart forfeiture of other claims ii) within the specified time limit to sign the Agreement or furnish the required Performance Security.
 In the event of forfeiting the EMD / SD / LD and while imposing penalty GST as applicable will be collected.